Being Famous for 15 Minutes

 So, there’s really nothing more I can do.
 As I’ve written before, I don’t necessarily want to live a long life, but while I’m alive, I’d like to be healthy and active.

 The cemetery photo was taken by an acquaintance after a forest fire very close to Spokane last month.
 The headstones aren’t stained with blood, but fire retardant.
-Perhaps I can find hope by thinking of my situation the same way—worries about health problems are like red-stained headstones—appearances that are worse than they really are.
+Perhaps I can find hope by thinking of my situation the same way—worries about health problems are like red-stained headstones—appearances that aren’t as bad as they look.

 With the weather getting warmer, bugs are coming out.
 It’s motivated me to schedule a much anticipated lecture in which I talk about bugs I see while running.